 However, a significant distinction exists between the two techniques: while classification produces predictive output in the form of labels (assigning data points to specific categories or classes), regression generates output in the form of quantities, aiming to establish relationships between variables and predict numerical values.

-- Classification, the goal is to assign input data points to predefined categories or classes.
+• Classification: the goal is to assign input data points to predefined categories or classes.
 The predictive output generated by this technique is in the form of discrete labels, indicating which class each data point belongs to.
-For instance, it can be used to classify emails as spam or non-spam, or to identify different species of plants based on their features.
+For instance, it can be used to classify emails as spam or non-spam or to identify different species of plants based on their features.

 Additionally, generative algorithms, which can create new data similar to the training data, can also function as classifiers by identifying patterns and features in the input data, going beyond mere categorization.
 Consequently, classification can be likened to a sorting technique, organizing data into distinct classes, while regression can be seen as a method to connect and predict continuous values based on patterns observed in the training data.

-Machine Learning(ML) – Basic Terminologies in Context
+Machine Learning (ML): Basic Terminologies in Context

-Classification – Class Of An Object
+Understanding Classification – Class Of An Object

-In classification, predictions are made by classifying output into different categories; in other words, it’s a process of predicting the class of given data points.
+That’s what classification is all about!
+It’s a way of teaching our smart algorithms to recognize patterns and sort data into neat little groups.
+Predictions are made by classifying output into different categories; in other words, it’s a process of predicting the class of given data points.
 Classification outputs fall into discrete categories; hence, the algorithms used here are for desired outputs as discrete labels, targets, or categories.

 #Importing necessary libraries